Stefan1612/Bico-Hackathon-NFT-Marketplace/README.md

 ## Approach

 A NFT Marketplace running currently on Goerli.
 Let's you mint, sell and buy NFT's.
 During the minting we store the Metadata on IPFS and only store the TokenURI on-chain.

+## Project local setup

+1. git clone repo
+2. generate .env
+3. npm i
+4. npm start
+5. If you wanna test with your own contract instances you can redeploy on goerli via: npx hardhat run scripts/deploy.js --network goerli

 ## Presentation: